Specialist London solicitors for private company transactions.

 Please do call as we are always happy to discuss the commercials and provide a reliable fee quote.

 We advise numerous business sellers every year and are adept at getting the sale completed as fast and as cost effectively as possible.
 Our experience covers many industries, business sectors types and ownership issues on sale.
-Transaction values vary but a typical transaction size for us is between £500,000.00 and £7.5 million.
-We are an ideal size of firm to provide specialist legal advice on a business sale at proportionate cost.
+Transaction values vary but a typical transaction size for us is between £1 million and £30 million.

 Preparing your business for sale